Yordan Alvarez Preview, Player Props: Astros vs. Rangers

-On Tuesday, Yordan Alvarez (.605 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+On Wednesday, Yordan Alvarez (.538 on-base percentage in past 10 games, 138 points above season-long percentage) and the Houston Astros face the Texas Rangers, whose starting pitcher will be Max Scherzer.
 First pitch is at 8:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Rangers.
+In his last game, he strung together three hits (going 3-for-6 with a home run and two RBI) against the Rangers.

 Yordan Alvarez Game Info & Props vs. the Rangers